nils-org/dependabot-cake-action/README.md

 ## Limitations

-This not a read dependabot, so there so "commands" to give (like `@dependabot rebase` and such).
+This not a real dependabot, so there so "commands" to give (like `@dependabot rebase` and such).
 If you need to rebase the PR, you'll have to do that manually.

 TODOs:
 *  Check what happens when a PR is not merged and closed.
 Will it simply be re-created every run?